ywwes26/MCMC-Auxiliary/README.md

   --nsamples 100000
 ```

-The output (posterior samples trajectory, corresponding test accuracy trajectory and runtime trajectory, etc) will be saved as `.jld2` files under `results/bayes_logistic_reg/` with filename `<task>_<method>_pca<pca_dim>_step<stepsize>_n<nsamples>_burn<burnin>_seed<seed>.jld2`.
+The output (e.g., posterior samples, test accuracy trajectories, runtime trajectories, etc.) will be saved as `.jld2` files under `results/bayes_logistic_reg/`, with filenames of the form
+`<task>_<method>_pca<pca_dim>_step<stepsize>_n<nsamples>_burn<burnin>_seed<seed>.jld2`.

 ## Evaluation

-The scripts in `eval` will automatically detect the output files with different `target_rate` and `round` paramenters in the `results` folder, and for each `target_rate`, different rounds will be aggregated for computing evaluation metrics.
+The scripts in `eval` automatically detect output files with different `target_rate` and `round` parameters in the `results` directory.
+For each `target_rate`, results from different rounds are aggregated to compute evaluation metrics.

-Computing ESS/s for truncated Gaussian example:
+Computing ESS/s for the truncated Gaussian example:
 ```bash
 julia --project=. eval/ess_gaussian_20d.jl
 ```

-Computing ESS/s for robust regression example:
+Computing ESS/s for the robust regression example:
 ```bash
 julia --project=. eval/ess_robust_reg.jl --experiment robust_reg_10d_n100000
 ```

-Computing KS statistics for truncated Gaussian example (to compute KS statistics, flag `--save_theta_true` should be added when running experiments, this is omiited by default since it takes a lot of disk space):
+Computing KS statistics for the truncated Gaussian example (`--save_theta_true` must be enabled when running the experiments in order to compute KS statistics.
+This option is disabled by default because saving the reference samples requires substantial disk space):
 ```bash
 julia --project=. eval/ks_gaussian_20d.jl
 ```

 ## Acknowledgement

-The implementaion in this repository is based on the original implementation of PoissonMH and TunaMH, available at https://github.com/ruqizhang/tunamh.
+The implementation in this repository is based on the original implementations of PoissonMH and TunaMH, available at https://github.com/ruqizhang/tunamh.